aviavee/cryptoPriceData/README.md

 Use this to download all historical spot price candlestick data from the following crypto exchanges:
 - Gate.io
 - Binance
-- ... more to come maybe, if I find the need for more data.
+- ... more to come maybe, if I find the need for more data

+a freqtrader import of these files will also come..

 ## Built With